charlessxav/aws-developer-journey/week1-python-basics/README.md

 ---

-> 💡 This is part of a full 14-week AWS Developer Learning Path.
+> 💡 Part of a full 14-week AWS Developer Learning Path.

----